megascatterbomb/mega_mod/README.md

 In certain scenarios, it is beneficial to respawn the dead players on one or both teams to improve the gameplay experience.

-- In all gamemodes:
-  - Upon round end, the losing team will be respawned purely so they can be massacred by the winning team.
 - In Attack/Defend and Payload maps:
   - Both teams are respawned at the end of setup time.
   - RED team is respawned whenever a control point is captured.
 This helps prevent steamrolls.